evgenyneu/keychain-swift/README.md

 ### Keychain item access

-Use `withAccess` attribute to specify when your app needs access to the keychain item.
+Use `withAccess` parameter to specify when your app needs access to the keychain item.
 By default the `.AccessibleWhenUnlocked` option is used.
 It is one of the most restrictive options and provides good data protection.

 ```